rjray/advent-2017-clojure/src/advent_of_code/README.md

 Day 16 (--/--).

-One key area of growth for me, is how quickly I recognize certain "types" of puzzles.
+One key area of growth for me, is how quickly I now recognize certain "types" of puzzles.
 Part 1 of today was simple-enough, but part 2 *could* have been a lot harder had I not faced similar problems in past years.

 Part 1 has you take a string of 16 "dancers" in a line, and permute them in various ways based on the input.
 There were three different "dance moves", and